The Dreadnaught Factor

 Replay Value: 4

-Notes: 1- or 2-player game; have the Dreanaught Destroyer patch!
+Notes: 1- or 2-player game; cool Dreadnaught Destroyer patch!

 Screen Shots

-The first original Activision title for the Intellivision (i.e. not a port of an Atari 2600 game) that I played was The Dreadnaught Factor.
-Simply put: it's an awesome game.
-If you're also a Star Wars geek, as I am, then this game was a dream-come-true for the Intellivision aficionado.
+The Dreadnaught Factor is an awesome game.
+If you're also a Star Wars geek, this game is a dream-come-true for the Intellivision aficionado.
 How can you not see the first ship as anything but an Imperial Star Destroyer, and your fighter as an X-Wing?
 Superb graphics, gameplay, and sound effects make this game a standout on the platform.

 If you were good enough, and bothered to take a picture of your game score and send it in, you could join the Dreadnaught Destroyers club.
 I did!
 Here's my patch - still has the iron-on instructions on the back!